Numerical algorithm and complexity analysis for diagonalization of multivariate homogeneous polynomials: Introduction

-While many techniques have been proposed to diagonalize homogeneous polynomials, few studies provide an in-depth analysis of their computational complexity.
-Kayal~\cite{kayal2011efficient} and Robeva~\cite{robeva2016orthogonal}'s techniques rely on other methods like polynomial factorization or the tensor power method, which become the computational bottleneck of their techniques.
-Koiran and Saha~\cite{koiran2023absolute} provided complexity analysis on their randomized algorithm and Koiran~\cite{koiran2021derandomization}'s deterministic method and showed that the complexity of both methods is polynomially bounded.
-Though they may fail with low probability as shown in their error analysis.
-In this article, we aim to give complexity analysis of Huang et al's diagonalization algorithm.
-We begin with a brief introduction of Harrison's theory of center and its connections to diagonalization.
-The algorithm is divided into six steps and their complexity analysis is given separately.
-Two examples are provided to illustrate the algorithm's mechanism.
-We also compare it to other criteria or diagonalization techniques in terms of their computational complexity.
-The results of two numerical experiments are shown to verify the previous theoretical analysis.
+The diagonalization techniques of homogeneous polynomials generally become computationally expensive as the dimensions or degrees of the polynomials increase.
+Some~\cite{kayal2011efficient, robeva2016orthogonal} rely on tasks such as polynomial factorization or the tensor power method, which become the computational bottleneck of their techniques when given polynomials become complex~\cite{kaltofen1989factorization}.
+Koiran and Skomra~\cite{koiran2021derandomization} provided the complexity analysis on a randomized and deterministic criterion, showing that their complexity is polynomially bounded.
+However, they may fail with a low probability as shown in their error analysis.

+In this article, we provide a complexity analysis of the center-based diagonalization algorithm in~\cite{huang2021diagonalizable}.
+The criterion and diagonalization algorithm are divided into six steps, and their complexity is analyzed separately.
+Two examples are provided to illustrate the algorithm's performance.
+We also compare it with other techniques in terms of their computational complexity.
+Two numerical experiments are conducted to verify the theoretical analysis and results are provided in Appendices~\ref{app:cost} and~\ref{app:no_terms}.